LegitCamper/picocalc-os-rs/README.md

 A simple operating system for the **Clockwork PicoCalc**, written in Rust.
 This project provides a minimal kernel, ABI, and user-space applications to experiment with OS development on constrained hardware.

+## Status

+Basic synchronous applications are working great.
+Current focus is on **expanding the ABI syscalls** and **fixing the MSC/USB-SCSI driver** to make application development easier and smoother.

 ## Project Structure

 - **`kernel/`** – The core OS kernel (task scheduling, drivers, memory, etc.)